yiisoft/docs/002-issue-workflow.md

 ## Labels

-We label issues in order to mark multiple things: current status, issue type, component affected.
+We label issues to mark many things: current status, issue type, component affected.
 Status labels speak for themselves.

 ## Milestones

-Issues are not assigned to milestones unless they are critical or there is a likely good pull request exist.
+Issues aren't assigned to milestones unless they're critical or there is a likely good pull request exists.